nahom-d54/flask-ignite/README.md

      - `wsgi.py`
      - `run.py`

-3. **Next Steps**
+4. **Next Steps**

-   After running the setup script, follow these steps:
+   After generating the project, follow these steps:

    - Navigate into the generated project directory: